automenta/Shen.java/README.md

     C:\Program Files\jdk-8-fcs-bin-b129-windows-i586-07_feb_2014

-    * Choose tools.zip, right click, choose 7-Zip, and "Extract Here".
+    * Then within extracted directory, choose tools.zip, right click, choose 7-Zip, and "Extract Here".

-    Then create a file run.bat with the contents at the top level of the jdk directory :
+    Then create a file run.bat with the following contents at the top level of the jdk directory :

         @echo off